agodfrind/graphml-oracle-loader/README.md

 **-n** or **--numItems**: number of items to read (0 = until the ends)

-**-o** or **--topology**: YES or NO. If YES (the default), the topology tables (xxxxVD$ and xxxxGT$) are populated with information extracted from the main xxxxVT$ (vertices) and xxxxGE$ (edges) tables.
-Those tables are only used when running PGQL queries directly on the database graph.
+**-o** or **--topology**: YES or NO. If YES (the default), the topology tables (xxxxVD$ and xxxxGT$) are populated with information extracted from the main graph tables (xxxxVT$ = vertices and xxxxGE$ = edges).
+The topology tables are only used when running PGQL queries directly on the database graph.
 They are not used when using the graph in-memory in the PGX server.
 Avoiding the creation of those tables reduces the storage footprint of the graph, and reduces the time needed to load the graph.

+To populate the topology tables manually after the import, use the `OPG_APIS.MIGRATE_PG_TO_CURRENT(<graph_name>)` procedure.

+Note that populating the topology tables implies the creation of indexes on all tables as well as the creation of the triggers on the main tables (xxxxVT$ and xxxxGE$) to automatically update the topology tables (xxxxVD$ and xxxxGT$), i.e. **-o** implies **-i**.

+**-i** or **--indexing**: YES or NO. If YES (the default), indexes are automatically created on main graph tables (xxxxVT$ = vertices and xxxxGE$ = edges).
+Use **-i no** to skip this step if you need to do any manual updates to the graph tables (such as changing property or label names).

+To create the indexes manually after the import and all updates use the `OPG_APIS.CREATE_PG(<graph_name>, OPTIONS=>'SKIP_TABLE=T')` procedure.
+This will add the indexes without touching the actual graph tables.

 **-U** or **--uppercase**: YES or NO. If YES (the default), the labels and property names are converted to uppercase.
 If NO, they retain the original case.